 2. Collaborate extensively.

 I received some wise counsel from a Canadian pastor the first week I arrived.
 I asked him for one bit of advice he’d offer me as an American pastor newly arriving in Canada.
 He wisely said, “Lead collaboratively.
 Many American pastors come here and fail because they try to lead with a heavy top down leadership style.”
 I took his advice and have built a close and great working relationship with our board.
-I have appraised them all along about what I’ve learned and have asked for permission and for their input often.
-That collaborative mindset has helped me craft the vision that most closely aligns with reality and resulted in good buy-in from the board.
+I have appraised them all along about what I’m learning and have often asked for their input.
+That collaborative mindset helped me craft that initial vision (and the ones that followed) that most closely aligns with reality and resulted in good buy-in from the board.

 3. Sequence who you tell.